-The definition of the Trustless Computing Paradigms will be the main binding document for the establishment of the Trustless Computing Certification Body, sole goal of this Association.
+The ongoing definition of the Trustless Computing Paradigms will constitute, in its final version, the main binding document for the Trustless Computing Certification Body, whose establishment is the main goal of this Association.

 “All software, hardware and organization processes critically-involved in the lifecycle and supply chain – including CPU, hosting room management, fabrication, and standard setting – will uniquely be subject to:

-- (C) includes only software, from the operating system upwards which is Free and Open Source.
+- (c) includes only Free and Open Source software, from the operating system upwards.
 Strongly minimizes the inclusion of non-Free and Open Source Software, including updatable and non-updatable firmware.
 Makes extensive reuse of existing Free/Open Source Software components – through extreme stripping down, hardening and re-writing.
 It strongly aims at realising the computing device with the least amount of non-free software and firmware in security-critical hardware components;

 - (E) extremely citizen-accountable and technically-proficient standard setting and certification processes.”

-- (d) Key to assessing and improving the effectiveness of critical societal organizations is to rely on the trustworthiness in the computing systems used in its governance and operations, and their reframing in essence as permanently-constituent socio-technical organizational processes.
+- (e) Key to assessing and improving the effectiveness of critical societal organizations is to rely on the trustworthiness in the computing systems used in its governance and operations, and their reframing in essence as permanently-constituent socio-technical (or cyber-social) organizational processes.

 By “trustless computing”, we mean computing without the need or assumption of unverified trust in anything or anyone, except in the intrinsic resistance of the organizational processes critically involved, as recognizable by moderately informed and educated citizens.
 By “radically-unprecedented” IT security, we mean resistant to sustained attacks of tens of millions of euros to the life-cycle or supply-chain, subvertive and economic, by actors with very low liability and high plausible deniability.